SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 <img src="Images/ThirdPerson.jpg" style="width:600px"/>

-This is a fork of UnrealEngine 4 which builds upon the [UnrealEngine community-supported HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
+This is documentation for a fork of UnrealEngine 4 which builds upon the [community-supported HTML5 (WebGL) platform plugin](https://github.com/UnrealEngineHTML5/Documentation) to add:
 - Support for **ES3 shaders** (WebGL2).
 - Support for the **latest/final version of UE4 (4.27)**.
 - Support for a **recent version of emscripten** (will try to keep this up to date).

-Supported/tested on Windows 10 with latest Firefox and Chrome based browsers.
-Other platforms/browsers may either not work (e.g. mobile) or have performance/graphical issues (e.g. MacOS).
+Packaged HTML5 projects should work with **Firefox** and **Chrome-based** browsers on **Windows 10/11** or **MacOS**.
+Safari on MacOS also appears to work for now but there may be subtle issues or future problems.
+Other browsers/platforms may either not currently work (e.g. mobile) or have graphical/performance issues.

 Live Example: [**AdhocCombat** (https://adhoccombat.com)](https://adhoccombat.com) - personal project, work in progress

+Packaging of HTML5 projects (i.e. using Unreal Editor) is currently done on Windows 10 (11 should also work).

 ### Other Features

 Some other changes have also made to try and make a better out of the box experience:

 - **Build compression of assets (to .gz files) is enabled by default**.
 You can still disable this if you prefer.
-- If your hosting setup does not set the necessary `Content-Type: gzip` header when serving compressed .gz files, an attempt will be made to work around this by using [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream).
+Compressed (.gz suffix) assets need to be served using `Content-Type: gzip`.
+If you are unable to set this header in your hosting environment, a fallback decompression attempt will now be made (using [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream)).
 This fallback is currently only supported/tested in Chrome-based browsers.
 - **All required scripts/assets (e.g. Bootstrap) are included in built project** (no more third party JS/font downloads).
 - **Web browser IndexedDB usage is enabled by default** to prevent having to download all the assets on each page refresh.
 You can still turn this off if you prefer the user to download the data every time.
-- **Uses single-threaded mode by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision) and is supported for Development, Testing, and Shipping packaging (Debug packaging is not supported).
-Multi-threaded mode can still be used, but currently only works for Development packaging (Testing/Shipping just shows a blank screen - hope to resolve this issue at some point).
+- **Uses single-threaded mode by default** as it seems to work better at the moment (tried this after seeing [@ufna](https://github.com/ufna/UE-HTML5)'s decision) and is supported for Development, Testing, and Shipping packaging (Debug/DebugGame packaging is not supported).
+Multi-threaded mode can still be used, but currently only works for Development packaging (Testing/Shipping just shows a blank screen).
 - **Web socket networking plugin is enabled by default** should you wish to use multiplayer in HTML5.
-- Added [**optional experimental support for websocket SSL**](Features/Feature-WebSocketSSL.md).
+- Added [**optional experimental support for websocket SSL**](Features/Feature-WebSocketSSL.md), including the ability to connect to a hostname rather than just an IP address.
 This allows multiplayer to work when serving the HTML5 client via HTTPS.
 This feature is disabled by default.
 - Added an [**optional way to pass command line options to the HTML5 application**](Features/Feature-CommandLine.md) e.g. to select different maps etc. This feature is disabled by default.

-Also available is an alternative branch with UE 4.24 using ES2 (WebGL1) shaders - but with the above new features - for those who wish to remain on that version.
+Also available is an alternative branch with UE 4.24 using ES2 shaders (WebGL1) - but with the above new features - for those who wish to remain on that version.

 ## Git Repository / Branches